 Bernalillo County Extension Master Composters

-Albuquerque recently experienced a large fire in a commercial composting facility caused by spontaneous combustion of the compost.
+In 2018, Albuquerque experienced a large fire in a commercial composting facility caused by spontaneous combustion of the compost.
 Spontaneous combustion in home compost piles is extremely rare.
 However, the dramatic fire in Albuquerque has inspired us to provide some information about the conditions that might lead to such a fire and how to prevent such a fire.

 A fire might occur where the following conditions are met: